SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 See below for instructions on how to install the `Chrome Driver`_.

-Note that `Chrome Driver`_ is one of the newest drivers.
+Note that `Chrome Driver`_ is one of the newer drivers.
 Please report any problems through the `issue tracker <http://code.google.com/p/selenium/issues/list>`_.

 Pros